Immersions of directed graphs in tournaments

 \begin{theorem} There exists a constant $C>0$ such that all tournaments $T$ on $Ck$ vertices contain a strong $1$-immersion of a transitive tournament on $k$ vertices. \end{theorem}

-We should point out that the techniques used in \cite{Draganicetal} do not work in the immersion setting since they heavily rely on the fact that the size of the branch vertices is much smaller than the size of the whole tournament.
-Note as well that we have made no attempt to optimise the constant $C$ in Theorem~\ref{thm:immersion1}, since the use of Theorem~\ref{thm:prob} in the proof caused $C$ to be quite far away from the lower bound, which we now discuss.
+We should point out that the techniques used in \cite{Draganicetal} do not work in the immersion setting since th ey heavily rely on the fact that the number of branch vertices is much less than the size of the whole tournament.
+Note as well that we have made no attempt to optimise the constant $C$ in Theorem~\ref{thm:immersion1}, since the use of Lemma~\ref{thm:prob} in the proof caused $C$ to be quite far away from the lower bound, which we now discuss.

-\begin{observation} For all $k \geq 2$, there exists a tournament on $2k-3$ vertices which does not contain a $1$-immersion of a transitive tournament on $k$ vertices. \end{observation} A $1$-immersion of a transitive tournament on $k$ vertices must contain a vertex with out-degree at least $k-1$.
+\begin{observation} For all $k \geq 2$, there exists a tournament on $2k-3$ vertices which does not contain a immersion of a transitive tournament on $k$ vertices. \end{observation} An immersion of a transitive tournament on $k$ vertices must contain a vertex with out-degree at least $k-1$.
 So take any regular tournament on $2k-3$ vertices, i.e. one where every vertex has in-degree and out-degree exactly $k-2$.